-- Informed Search

-- Can try to search with A by constructing a heuristic.

-- Domain-specific heuristics can be derived from the problem structure.

-- Requires careful engineering.

-- Domain-independent heuristics

-- Once a planning problem is encoded in the PDDL form then can the search be independent of the domain.

-- The number of literals that are NOT yet satisfied.
+- Informed Search - Can try to search with A by constructing a heuristic. - Domain-specific heuristics can be derived from the problem structure. - Requires careful engineering. - Domain-independent heuristics - Once a planning problem is encoded in the PDDL form then can the search be independent of the domain. - The number of literals that are NOT yet satisfied. - The heuristic should work for any problem encoded in PDDL.

-- Obtain a relaxation on the problem

-- Work for any problem encoded in PDDL.